Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Related Work

-In a computational fluid dynamics context, Jenny and colleagues \cite{Jenny2001,Meyer2004} derived specialized 2D divergence-free node-based velocity interpolants for uniform grids and demonstrated that these offer improved particle distributions in particle-in-cell schemes.
-In geodynamics, \citet{Wang2015} developed the 3D extension, and \citet{Pusok2017} adapted it to face-based data by first averaging to the nodes.
-These approaches augment multilinear interpolants with correction terms that upgrade them to satisfy pointwise incompressibility.
-In an astrophysical (magnetohydrodynamics) setting, \citet{Balsara2001,Balsara2004} proposed divergence-free vector field reconstruction strategies based on local piecewise quadratic fitting on each cell or tetrahedron.
-In this strategy, one presupposes a polynomial basis and uses the divergence-free condition to determine constraints on it.
-Nearby vector field values or derivatives are used to solve for the coefficients. \citet{Balsara2009} later presented an extension of this approach to Cartesian grid WENO schemes.
-These approaches do not consider cut-cell geometries.
+In a computational fluid dynamics context, Jenny and colleagues \cite{Jenny2001,Meyer2004} derived 2D divergence-free node-based velocity interpolants for uniform grids and demonstrated improved particle distributions in particle-in-cell schemes.
+In geodynamics, \citet{Wang2015} developed a 3D extension and \citet{Pusok2017} adapted it for face-based data by first averaging to nodes.
+These approaches augment multilinear interpolants with corrective terms to satisfy pointwise incompressibility per cell.
+In astrophysics (magnetohydrodynamics), \citet{Balsara2001,Balsara2004} proposed very similar divergence-free vector field reconstruction strategies based on local piecewise fitting on each cell or tetrahedron; one presupposes a polynomial basis and uses the divergence-free condition to determine constraints. \citet{Balsara2009} presented an extension of this approach to Cartesian grid WENO schemes.
+These approaches do not consider cut-cell geometries, and exhibit kinks between cells.

-Overall, in contrast to specially designed direct velocity interpolants such as those above, our choice to recover and exploit an explicit vector potential makes it comparatively easy to derive significant generalizations to higher order accuracy, global continuity/smoothness, and polyhedral cut-cell geometries, using any existing \emph{standard} interpolation techniques, including spline interpolants and mesh-free methods.
+Conveniently, the approaches above do not require recovering a vector potential at all.
+However, the recovered fields exhibit pervasive discontinuities between cells, and to achieve a given order of accuracy or support a particular geometry, they must be developed each time on a case-by-case basis.
+Our choice to instead recover and exploit an explicit discrete vector potential makes it comparatively straightforward to derive generalizations of our framework to higher order accuracy, global continuity/smoothness, or different element shapes, using relatively \emph{standard} interpolation techniques, including spline interpolants or mesh-free methods.
+It could also be fruitfully combined with fluid control tools that already rely on vector potentials \cite{Sato2015,Sato2021}.

+Concurrent work by \citet{schroeder2022} proposes a direct spline-based interpolation method for staggered regular grid velocity fields that yields pointwise divergence-free fields of different orders.
+Some variants of their method can also exactly interpolate the cell normal components.
+This method avoids recovering the vector potential, but is limited to uniform grids without obstacles.